The remarkable thing about television is that it permits several million people to laugh at the same joke and still feel lonely.” T.S. Eliot

 "People with strong social ties live longer than those who are isolated.
 Making time for close relationships is as vital as many other things people do.
 Socially connected people are less prone to stress. "

-"Relationships with other people are what make us the happiest"
+"Relationships with other people are what make us the happiest" - The Happiness Institute (Jan 2012)

 "A network of good friends, rather than close family ties, helps you live longer in older age, suggests research in the Journal of Epidemiology and Community Health."